xmamo/VanillaVotifier/README.md

 Restarts the VanillaVotifier server.
 Useful for reloading the configuration after changes have been made to `config.yaml`.
 Using this command is equivalento to `stop`ping and starting the server again.

 ### `genkeypair [key-size]` ###
-Generates a new key-pair for the VanillaVotifier server.
-Key-size defaults to 2048.
+Generates a new key-pair for the VanillaVotifier server. `key-size` defaults to 2048.

 ### `showkey <(pub|priv)>` ###
 Displays the current public/private key.
 Don't share your private key with anyone!